 As the 106th Mayor of New York City and the first African American to hold that office, our patriarch’s place in history is secure.
 He was a trailblazer who forged a path for others to follow.
 He will live on as today’s and future leaders trace and advance from those footsteps.

 David N Dinkins transitioned peacefully from this life, at home on November 23, 2020.
 Joyce B Dinkins peacefully transitioned from this life, at home in the company of her family, on October 11, 2020.
-A memorial service will be held sometime after the Covid crisis ends.
+A memorial service will be held sometime after the COVID-19 pandemic ends.

 If there is a photo of the former New York City mayor David Dinkins campaigning, or walking up or down the City Hall steps, it is a good bet that Arnie Segarra is in the picture, usually close on Dinkins’s heels.